Federal Election Commission: Duties

-The FEC administers federal campaign finance laws.
+The FEC enforces and regulates federal campaign finance laws.
 It enforces limitations and prohibitions on contributions and expenditures, administers the reporting system for campaign finance disclosure, investigates and prosecutes violations (investigations are typically initiated by complaints from other candidates, parties, watchdog groups, and the public), audits a limited number of campaigns and organizations for compliance, and administers the presidential public funding programs for presidential candidates.

-Until 2014, the FEC was also responsible for regulating the nomination of conventions, and defends the statute in challenges to federal election laws and regulations.
+Until 2014, the FEC was also responsible for regulating the nomination of conventions and defends the statute in challenges to federal election laws and regulations.

 The FEC also publishes reports, filed in the Senate, House of Representatives and presidential campaigns, that list how much each campaign has raised and spent, and a list of all donors over $200, along with each donor's home address, employer and job title.
 This database also goes back to 1980.
-Private organizations are legally prohibited from using this data to solicit new individual donors (and the FEC authorizes campaigns to include a limited number of "dummy" names as a measure to prevent this), but may use this information to solicit political action committees.
+Under the Federal Election Campaign Act, information about individual contributors taken from FEC reports cannot be sold or used for soliciting political or charitable contributions, or for any commercial purpose.
+This restriction applies only to the use of individual contributor information, and does not apply to candidate committees, party committees, or political action committees.
+The FEC authorizes reporting committees to include up to ten fictitious records as a means to detect data misuse.
 The FEC also maintains an active program of public education, directed primarily to explaining the law to the candidates, their campaigns, political parties and other political committees that it regulates.